 A car is a smart investment because it provides flexibility, mobility, and independence to its owner.
 However, regardless of how useful cars are, not everyone can afford to buy one.
 So, if you’re driving a nice car in college, consider offering your services as a driver during weekends or holidays.

 Depending on your preferences, you can advertise your services through your own social media accounts or sign up on bigger websites, such as Lyft and Uber.
+Another good option is to deliver packages for Amazon.
+With the use of Amazon Flex Bot, a softwares that automates the process of grabbing and completing Amazon Flex blocks, you’ll be able to earn a good amount of money in a relatively short time.
 Aside from being able to earn money, working as a driver is apt for a college student like you because you’ll have the freedom to choose when you work.

 5. Run Errands For Other People.